 where $\tau_0:=0$ and $\tau_i:=\min\{t>\tau_{i-1}: S \mbox{ is reached at time }t \}$ for $i\geq 1$. \end{cor} \begin{proof} Because $S$ is finite-time robustly reachable from $S^c$, of course it is also finite-time robustly reachable from $S^*$.
 From Lemma \ref{robust} our result can be deduced directly. \end{proof}

-\begin{rem} Using Lemma \ref{robust} and Corollary \ref{robust2}, we can transfer the analysis of systems I and II to design the robust control algorithms for protocols (\ref{model2_new}) and (\ref{model2}).
-In fact, from Remark \ref{rem_def_reach} we can choose the suitable parameters such that the uncertainty item $b_i(t)$ does not affect the system's macro states in finite time, so the analysis of systems I and II can be transformed to the design of the controls of the protocols (\ref{model2_new}) and (\ref{model2}). \end{rem}
+\begin{rem} Using Lemma \ref{robust} and Corollary \ref{robust2}, we can transfer the analysis of Systems I and II to design the robust control algorithms for protocols (\ref{model2_new}) and (\ref{model2}).
+In fact, based on Remark \ref{rem_def_reach} we can choose suitable parameters such that the uncertainty item $b_i(t)$ does not affect the system's macro states in finite time, so the analysis of Systems I and II can be transformed to the design of the controls of the protocols (\ref{model2_new}) and (\ref{model2}). \end{rem}

-\begin{rem} The methods in Lemma \ref{robust} and Corollary \ref{robust2} do not depend the detailed expressions of the systems.
-In fact, for the system $x(t+1)=f(x(t),\xi(t))\in \mathds{R}^n$ where the noise $\xi(t)\in\mathds{R}^m$ we can use our methods to simplify its analysis, specially on the prediction of the possible configurations during its evolution and its final states. \end{rem}
+\begin{rem} The methods in Lemma \ref{robust} and Corollary \ref{robust2} do not depend on detailed expressions of the systems.
+In fact, for the system $x(t+1)=f(x(t),\xi(t))\in \mathds{R}^n$ with the noise $\xi(t)\in\mathds{R}^m$, we can apply the proposed methods to simplify the analysis - specifically, to predict possible configurations during the system's evolution and its final states. \end{rem}